Over Compensation for Low Self-Esteem: 8 Inner Triggers That Control Your Behavior

 Why do capable people overcompensate more than others?

 Because performance is the foundation of their identity, capable people frequently overcompensate.
-Errors and limitations feel like personal failures when their sense of value is based on performance.
+Errors and limitations can feel like personal failures when one‘s sense of value is tied to performance.
 Because losing competence feels like losing value, the more skilled you are, the more pressure you have never to fail.

 How does overcompensation for low self-esteem show up day to day?

-Overexplaining, perfectionism, people-pleasing, perpetual production, regulating details, and the need for acknowledgement are some manifestations of it.
+Overexplaining, perfectionism, people-pleasing, perpetual production, attention to detail, and the need for acknowledgement are some manifestations of it.
 These behaviours temporarily reduce anxiety, but they also leave you stuck in the proving Mode.

 Self-doubt quickly develops from a minor trigger, such as someone disagreeing with you.
 When you’re under pressure, you quickly correct or defend yourself.
 Because your energy is focused on controlling how you are perceived rather than how you feel, the result is not just tiredness but also a detachment from your own needs.